ldemailly/experimental/smallbinaries/README.md

 For the gory details, see [Makefile](Makefile) and compare the resulting `tiny`, 126 bytes (coming from [tiny.s](tiny.s)) vs `hello` (coming from [hello.c](hello.c)) 5520 bytes.

+If you have a docker login you can see the [build status](https://cloud.docker.com/swarm/ldemailly/repository/docker/ldemailly/tiniest/builds), otherwise you can pull the image: [`docker pull ldemaill/tiniest`](https://hub.docker.com/r/ldemailly/tiniest/)

-If you see this on docker hub, the source of this file with working links is https://github.com/ldemailly/experimental/blob/master/smallbinaries/README.md
+Note that if you see this on docker hub, the source of this file with working links is on GitHub: https://github.com/ldemailly/experimental/blob/master/smallbinaries/README.md